jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 When using `--legacy-name istio-lib`, the import can look like this.

----
+#### Shortcut in `lib/`

-An alternative to naming a dependency with jsonnet-bundler is to create a local library with the sole purpose of providing a shortcut.
+Another pattern to naming a dependency with jsonnet-bundler is to create a local library with the purpose of providing a shortcut.

 ```jsonnet
 (import 'github.com/jsonnet-libs/istio-libsonnet/1.13/main.libsonnet')